-Google Workspace Studio Beginners Guide
+Google Workspace Studio Beginners Guide: Build AI Agents with Step-by-Step Tutorials

-What Google Workspace Studio Actually Is
+What is Google Workspace Studio?

 Google Workspace Studio is a no-code platform at studio.workspace.google.com that lets you create “flows”; intelligent agents that connect your Google Workspace apps and make decisions on your behalf.